 A permanent staff could be located in a permanent place.
 If the structure adopted were the international association AISBL under the Belgian law, the permanent Secretariat would have to be located in Belgium.
-If another legal status were adopted, the location might be somewhere else.
+If another legal status were adopted, the permanent Secretariat could be located in another country which would volunteer to host accommodation.

-A permanent staff could also have a rotating location.
+But a permanent staff could also operate with a rotating location and salaries have to be adapted.